1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

     Then probe at the ends of the wires (which connect to the screw terminals) - by doing so, you also check the wiring as well.
     Double-check and probe at the solder joints right at the bed as well (keep in mind that some glue across the solder pad area might prevent a successful measurement, so make sure you really make contact to the solder joints!).

-    If the circuit is ok, continuity will be given and a resistance of about **3.2Ω** should be reported.
+    If the circuit is ok, continuity will be given and a resistance of about **3.2 Ω** should be reported.

 ---